 - The Six Nations Championship Europe's premier national competition, currently involving the Northern Hemisphere's six top teamsEngland, France, Ireland,note Italy, Scotland, and Wales.
 The event grew out of a competition informally known as the Home Nations Championship, involving the British and Irish sides only and launched in 1883.
 France joined in 1910, creating the Five Nations, but were kicked out after the 1931 edition.
 They were invited back after the 1939 edition, but World War II ended international rugby in Europe until 1947.
 The competition became the Six Nations with Italy's entry in 2000.
 The current champions are Ireland, who won the 2018 championship with a round to spare, and completed the Grand Slam done by defeating all 5 other teams in the final round at England.
 The bottom team gets the so-called 'wooden spoon', a tradition that goes back to the 1890's, if not before.
 These days it's usually held by Italy, but both Wales and France have held it before (once each) and it used to regularly be held by Scotland, leading to the mocking song sung by English fans, 'O spoon of Scotland...' to the tune of their national anthem.

 - The Rugby Championship Created as the Tri Nations Series in 1996, shortly after the sport became professional, and initially involving South Africa, New Zealand, and Australia.
 In 2012, Argentina was invited to join and the competition adopted its current name.
 The governing body is SANZAAR, a joint venture between the governing bodies of the participating countries (originally SANZAR until Argentina became a full member in 2016).
-New Zealand are the reigning champions, having won the 2017 edition with one round to spare (and in 2016 with two rounds to spare).
+New Zealand are the reigning champions, having won the last three editions with at least one round to spare (in 2016, it was two rounds to spare).